 This is not as soft as alpaca yarn, although the animals are closely related, and often confused.
 It is good for hard-wearing items and household accessories.
 It must be hand-washed or dry-cleaned.

 This is a specific type of yarn that comes from Merino sheep.
 It is very soft and holds its shape well, but it also ‘pills’, which can be annoying.
 Pilling refers to the little beads of yarn that form on a garment after repeated washing.
 It is wonderfully warm, and it wicks moisture away from the skin.
 Merino generally needs hand washing.

 Mohair is an expensive type of yarn, which comes from Angora goats.
 Not to be mixed up with Angora rabbits!
 It has a sheen to it and is especially warm, soft, and breathable.
 It is best to hand wash or a very gentle machine wash.

 Lambswool is extra soft and fluffy.
 Wool has excellent insulation properties and creates warm garments.
 Some people are allergic to wool.
 This is caused by lanolin, which is the natural oil in the fibers.
 Wool garments are prone to shrinking, so must be hand-washed in cool water or dry-cleaned.

 Plant Fiber Types of Yarn

-This is a lightweight, soft and silky type of yarns.
+This is a lightweight, soft and silky type of yarn.
 It has a luxurious feel.
-It drapes beautifully, so is good for garments that need to flow.
-It is not as warm as some other types of yarn, so is good for summer garments.
+It drapes beautifully, so it is good for garments that need to flow.
+It is not as warm as some other types of yarn, so is is best for summer garments.
 Bamboo yarn is very absorbent.

 As its name implies, cotton types of yarn come from the cotton plant.
 It is widely used for woven fabrics as well as being spun into yarn.
 It is light, absorbent, and extremely hard-wearing.
 It is good for creating summer garments.
 Sadly, it doesn’t hold its shape as well as some other yarns, and it stretches easily.
 It can, however, be machine-washed.